fifthfrankie/Power-BI-Backup-Impact-Analysis-Governance-Solution/README.md

 ### 3. Report Backup and Metadata Extract
 - Backs up reports from Power BI workspaces, cleaning report names and determining file types (`.pbix` or `.rdl`) for export.
-- Leverages Tabular Editor 2 and C# to extract the Visual Object Layer metadata and output within an Excel File (credit to m-kovalsky for initial work on this)
+- Leverages Tabular Editor 2 and C# to extract the Visual Object Layer metadata and output within an Excel File (credit to @m-kovalsky for initial work on this)

 - <img width="554" alt="image" src="https://github.com/user-attachments/assets/cf88aac7-6f32-445a-96c7-6bc36fcab9aa">